FN Four: Technical details

 The motorcycle was originally single-speed.
 In 1909, a two-speed transmission was offered, then three-speed in 1914 with the 748 cc engine.
 It had a single-speed shaft drive turned by a bevel gear.
 The rider started the engine by pedaling bicycle style pedals with a chain drive and sprockets to the rear wheels.
 The 1905 model had a high-tension Bosch magneto ignition, a spray carburetor, and a rear coaster brake operated by the pedals.
 It had a 5:1 reduction ratio to 26-inch wheels.

 By 1908, it had a two speed transmission with a plate clutch, overcoming the speed limitations of the earlier model.
 In 1909 a rear drum brake was fitted.
 In 1910 the engine was redesigned and enlarged to 498 cc, the carburetor was moved and a new oiling system was used.
 The weight in 1910 was 165 lbs.

 For the US market, the 1908 model was upgraded and released as a 1908 model, called the F.N.
 Big Four.
 Engine power was raised from 4+1/2 hp to 5 hp, the frame size was reduced from 22 to 20 in allowing the rider to sit with both feet on the ground, the wheel rims were made heavier and would fit American tire sizes, and it came with tires with a heavier tread.

 The 1911 model weighed 185 lbs and had a wheelbase of 56 in.
 The US model had either Goodrich or another imported brand of tires, and a leather seat made by the Mesinger Bicycle Saddle Company of New York.
 By 1911 bore × stroke was up to 2+1/16 × 2+1/16 in and nominal output was up to 6 hp.

 The motorcycle had bicycle-style pedals used for starting until 1913, when a kickstarter was adopted.

 Four-cylinder engine

 The FN Four's engine was designed by Paul Kelecom, who had designed single-cylinder engines prior to the FN.
 The air-cooled longitudinal layout was prone to overheating the rear cylinders, a trait overcome in later designs with water cooling and transverse layout.

 FN originally fitted the Four with a 350 cc or 362 cc engine.
 The displacement increased over time, to 410 cc in 1906, later to 498 cc for the US market, and a 748 cc variant was produced in 1914.
-The engine had to be periodically oiled during riding, with hand pump.
+The engine had to be periodically oiled with a hand pump during riding.
 The intake valves were atmospheric, pushed open by ambient air pressure against light springs during the piston's intake stroke, up to the 1914 748 cc model, which replaced the automatic inlet valves with mechanically actuated side valves.